ni/measurement-plugin-python/docs/README.md

 1. Make sure the system has the recommended python version is installed.

-2. Open a command prompt, change the working directory to the directory of your choice where you want to create a project.
+2. Open a command prompt, and change the working directory to the directory of your choice where you want to create a project.

     ``` cmd
     cd <path_of_directory_of_your_choice>